 Outside of their own territory (your house or farm, or your backyard), a Great Pyrenees is a well-behaved, polite and calm dog that will not get into fights with other dogs and definitely not with people.
 They are also very gentle with children, even the youngest kids.
 This dog has strong protective instincts and wants to guard and protect everything that’s small and vulnerable.
 Great Pyrenees are excellent dogs for families with children.
 In fact, some people wonder if these kind, patient, goofy-looking dogs can in fact be good guarding dogs – that’s how friendly they are with the people they love.
 (But yes, they are also excellent at guarding.)

-Great Pyrenees are known for their outstanding intelligence.
+Great Pyrenees can boast outstanding intelligence.
 They have an uncanny ability to make sense of their surroundings and the situation they are in.
 Loyal and loving, they always keep their family members within their field of view, observing everything that’s going on around them.
 A Great Pyrenees will understand the routine and motions of their household very well.
 Sometimes it seems as if they are able to read human minds!

-Despite their excellent working qualities, Bernese Mountain Dogs are known to be calm and sometimes even a little docile.
+Despite their excellent working qualities, Bernese Mountain Dogs are calm and sometimes even a little docile.
 They really are very calm when they are not working (helping out on a farm, training, hiking etc).

 The Great Pyrenees are also not a “hyperactive” breed.
 As all large dog, they move slowly, and sometimes like to spend their day napping, especially if it’s hot.
 (Hot weather is actually harder for them to tolerate than cold!)

-However, both of these breeds, and thus your Bernese Mountain Dog Great Pyrenees Mix, do need significant amounts of exercise daily to stay healthy, both physically and mentally.
-This definitely includes a daily walk, but if that’s all you can offer in terms of physical activity, it may not be enough for your pup.
-Remember, they were bred to work, and they get bored if they have nothing to do, especially if they are stuck inside.
+However, both of these breeds, and thus your Bernese Mountain Dog Great Pyrenees Mix, do need significant amounts of exercise daily.
+They need it to stay healthy, both physically and mentally.
+This definitely includes a daily walk.
+But if that’s all you can offer in terms of physical activity, it may not be enough for your pup.
+Remember, they were bred to work, and they get bored if they have nothing to do.
+Especially if they are stuck inside.
 An active family that likes spending significant amounts of time outdoors (be it hiking, biking, swimming etc) would be a better fit for a Bernese Mountain Dog Great Pyrenees Mix.

 Obviously, both Berners and the Great Pyrenees are quite “hairy”.
 Both of these breeds evolved high in the mountains where they had to spend a lot of time out in the snow.
 You can see it reflected in their rich, thick, long coats.
 Does it mean that your Bernese Mountain Dog Great Pyrenees Mix will inherit a coat like that?
 Most definitely yes.
 Does it also mean you will have to spend some time grooming them?
 Yes you will.
 You will have to brush their hair at least once a week.
 You will also have to pick up their hair from the surfaces in the house, especially in the spring when they tend to shed more.